os-js/manual.os-js.org/src/v3/resource/contrib/README.md

 ---
-description: OS.js v3 Contributed Packages
+description: OS.js v3 Contributed Extensions
-full_title: Contributed Packages
+full_title: Contributed Extensions
 ---

-# Contributed Packages
+# Contributed Extensions

 If you want to submit your contribution, contact me by email, join the [Gitter](https://gitter.im/os-js/OS.js) chatroom or send a pull-request.